-Until 2012, the only source for measuring living conditions, absolute poverty and well-being of Albanian households it was the Living Standard Measurement Survey known as LSMS.
+The results present comparable statistics to other countries as well as provide reliable data in the area of relative poverty, social exclusion and household income, helping policymakers in the policies designing for reducing poverty.
+Until 2012, the only source for measuring living conditions. absolute poverty and well-being of Albanian households it was the Living Standard Measurement Survey known as LSMS.
 This survey collected a variety of monetary and non-monetary indicators and provided a variety of information to different users.
-The LSMS aimed to measure poverty based on consumption using the absolute poverty line.
-Given the methodological changes used in these two surveys, it is expected that the information from Income and Living Conditions Survey will be different compared to the data provided by the Living Standard Measurement Survey.
+The LSMS aimed to measure poverty based on consumption using the absolute poverty line while SILC is based on family income using the relative poverty line.

 Coverage: EU-SILC Survey covers all households of the Republic of Albania territory regardless of their size or socio-economic characteristics.

-Household concept: is referred to a group of people, a related person or not, who live together in the same dwelling or in a part of the house and share a partial or common economy.
+Household concept: is referred to a group of people. a related person or not. who live together in the same dwelling or in a part of the house and share a partial or common economy.

-According to the methodology for measuring poverty, the poverty line is calculated based on its relative concept (poor in relation to others) and is defined at 60% of the median total equivalised disposable income of the household, using the modified OECD equivalised scale.
-Total equivalised disposable income of the household is considered the total net income (that is, income after taxes and social contributions) received by all household members.
+According to the methodology for measuring poverty, the poverty line is calculated based on its relative concept (poor in relation to others) and is defined at 60% of the median total equivalised disposable income of the household. using the modified OECD equivalised scale.
+Total equivalised disposable income of the household is considered the total net income (that is. income after taxes and social contributions) received by all household members.

-Equivalent size refers to the OECD modified scale which gives a weight of 1.0 to the first adult (over 14 years old), 0.5 to other persons aged 14 or over who are living in the household and 0.3 to each child aged under 14.
-Example: The income of household with two adults and two children under 14 years is divided with a weight 1+0.5+2*0.3= 2.1, for household with two adults is 1 + 0.5 = 1.5, etc.
+Equivalent size refers to the OECD modified scale which gives a weight of 1.0 to the first adult (over 14 years old).
+0.5 to other persons aged 14 or over who are living in the household and 0.3 to each child aged under 14.
+Example: The income of household with two adults and two children under 14 years is divided with a weight 1+0.5+2*0.3= 2.1. for household with two adults is 1 + 0.5 = 1.5. etc.

-The indicators of at risk of poverty and social exclusion are based on the concept of relative poverty, which takes into account household disposable income, number of household members, and income distribution of the total population.
+The indicators of at risk of poverty and social exclusion are based on the concept of relative poverty. which takes into account household disposable income. number of household members. and income distribution of the total population.